corda/corda-docs-portal/content/en/platform/corda/5.0/introduction/personas.md

 ## Network Operator

-The network operator is concerned with:
+The Network Operator is concerned with:
 * how Corda delivers on the _permissioned_ aspect of a private permissioned DLT platform.
 * service levels for participants on the business network.
 * defining permissions for actions on the business network.